gruco0002/DelphiJSON/README.md

 ## Getting Started

-Since this is a single source file library, it is sufficient if you just download the `DelphiJSON.pas` file from a release or the master branch of the repository.
+Since this is a single source file library, it is sufficient if you just download the `DelphiJSON.pas` file from a release (or if you are daring the master branch) of the repository.

 ### Install
 You can either 'install' the library inside a specific project or for your whole environment.